quixio/quix-docs/docs/platform/what-is-quix.md

 ### Monitoring and managing your data

 Quix provides a suite of tools to enable you to monitor and manage your data.
-These are explored in the following sections.
+These include:

-The Data Explorer enables you to view your data graphically in real time.
+* Data Explorer - The Data Explorer enables you to view your data graphically in real time.
 Graph, table and messages views.
+* Logs - Real-time logging information is displayed in a console tab.
+You also have the option of downloading your logs.
+* CPU monitor - you can monitor the CPU utilization of your deplyment in real time.
+* Memory monitor - you can monitor the memory usage of the deployment in real time.

 [See the Data Explorer in action](https://www.loom.com/share/0e3c24fb5f8c48038fe5cf02859b7ebc?sid=743fbdf7-fad5-4c26-831d-b6dad78b9b06).